Storm-Eagle20/RTChanger/README.md

 Q: Will there be a GodMode9 script?

 A: I have reached out to d0k3, however it is his decision as to whether he wishes to implement RTC scripting on GodMode9.
-As of writing this I have not received a response as to whether he'll do anything.
-I can attempt to port RTChanger to GodMode9 when the project is finished, however there is no guarantees this can be ported and I am not going to disturb him more than once on this issue.
+I am currently talking with him right now about whether it will be implemented in GM9 or not.

 ---